Nsashikumar25/Nsashikumar25/README.md

 I’m someone who enjoys building things that make complex work feel simple.

 I like working on AI systems that can search better, reason better, automate smarter, and turn scattered information into something useful.
-I’m especially drawn to the space where **AI, data, cloud, and real-world problem solving** come together.
+I’m especially drawn to the space where **AI, data science, cloud, software engineering, and real-world problem solving** come together.

 Outside of just writing code, I care about building solutions that are clean, dependable, and easy for teams to understand and use.
 I enjoy taking an unclear idea, breaking it down, designing the flow, and turning it into something practical.